 Married, Self-Supporting Spouse, No Dependents, and Significant Debt

+True, your spouse may not need life insurance proceeds to provide for their support.
+But at a minimum, you want to provide for final expenses, adjustment money, and certainly enough proceeds to pay off any debt you have.
+For example, say you and your spouse own a home with a mortgage.
 You’ll want to be sure your life insurance is sufficient to pay it off.
 So your spouse can stay in the home comfortably after your passing.

 Married, Non-Working Spouse, Two Dependents, and Significant Debt

 This type of profile will generally require the largest amount of life insurance.
 You will need to cover final expenses, income replacement, and personal and family debt payoff.
 This is where the 10-times-your-income rule of thumb comes into play.
 You’ll certainly want to start with a lot of life insurance if your children are young and need to be provided for over many years.
 You may be able to adjust that downward if your children are approaching adulthood, especially if your spouse is planning to reenter the workforce.

 Business Owners, with a Significant Amount of Business Debt

 Many self-employed people don’t consider this a life insurance-related obligation.But if you own a business with substantial debt, you may want to ensure that your life insurance policy will provide funds to pay off those debts upon death.
 After all, once you’re gone, you won’t be there to help cover the obligations.
 By having sufficient life insurance to pay off any business debts, you can be confident you are leaving your business partners or family members a debt-free business upon your death.
 Suppose it is for the benefit of business partners.
 In that case, it will make it easier for them to continue the business without your contribution to the business.